 More details on the case, including undercover footage and photos can be found here.

-Accountability Panel Members
+Designated Independent Review Panel Members

 Prof. Edgardo Buscaglia – Argentina/United States – Senior Scholar in Law and Economics at Columbia University, and President of the “Instituto de Acción Ciudadana para la Justicia y Democracia” in Mexico.
 Economic Analysis of Complex Crimes Expert.